GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Open Discussion and Future Works

+\begin{itemize}[leftmargin=*] \item \textbf{General domain:} In our experiments, we primarily use five universal graph augmentations (as listed in \cite{aug}).
+Our code also includes additional transforms (Appendix~\ref{app:transform}).
+While these transforms are not exhaustive, they cover a wide range of shifts observed in our results.
+However, real-world distribution shifts may go beyond the predefined transforms, and in such cases, \ours might struggle to capture and mitigate unknown shifts.
+This is a limitation when the test distribution or domain knowledge is insufficient.

+\item \textbf{Specific domains:} In certain domains, additional knowledge can help infer distribution shifts, such as an increase in malicious users in a trading system.
+This knowledge can guide the construction of transform functions to better cover the target distribution shifts.
+Specifically, two sources of knowledge can be used: \textbf{i) Domain knowledge}, \eg in molecular datasets, transform functions could add carbon structures to molecules while preserving functional groups, or in social networks, known user behaviors can guide transformations. \textbf{ii) Leveraging samples from the target distribution (\ie domain adaptation)}, where samples from the target can inform the selection of relevant transforms.
+For example, by measuring the distance between the extrapolated datasets under specific transforms and the target samples in the embedding space, more relevant transform functions can be selected.
+This presents an interesting direction for future work. \end{itemize}

-\xhdr{\rebuttal{Label distributional shifts}} In this work, we consider distribution shift in the graph structures and features.
-We believe applying \ours to label distributional shift, which is orthogonal and complementary to the focus of our current study, would be an interesting extension.
-To elaborate, label distributional shifts exert analogous impacts across various modalities, such as graphs or images.
-Moreover, existing methods~\cite{MenonJRJVK21, CaoWGAM19} designed to tackle label distributional shifts can be seamlessly integrated into our proposed framework.
-Such integration would necessitate minimal adjustments, potentially involving modifications to the loss function or the training pipeline.
+\xhdr{\rebuttal{Label distribution shifts}} In this work, we focus on distribution shifts in graph structures and features.
+Extending \ours to handle label distribution shifts would be a complementary and interesting direction.
+Label shifts affect various modalities, including graphs and images, and existing methods~\cite{MenonJRJVK21, CaoWGAM19} designed for label shifts could be integrated into our framework with minimal adjustments, such as modifying the loss function or training pipeline.